lowlighter/metrics/README.md

     * Your generated metrics won't be updated during this amount of time
     * If you enable or disable plugins in url parameters, you'll need to wait for cache expiration before these changes are applied
   * The rate limiter is enabled, although it won't affect already cached users metrics
-  * Plugins which consume additional requests or require elevated token rights are disabled
+  * Plugins which consume additional requests or require elevated token rights are disabled.
+The following plugins are available :
-    * PageSpeed plugin can still be enabled by passing `?pagespeed=1`, but metrics generation can take up some time when it has not been cached yet
+    * PageSpeed plugin can be enabled by passing `?pagespeed=1`, but metrics generation can take up some time when it has not been cached yet
-    * Languages and Follow-up plugins are enabled by default by can be disabled respectively with `?languages=0` and `?followup=0`
+    * Languages plugin can be enabled by passing `?languages=1`
+    * Follow-up plugin can be enabled by passing `?followup=1`

 To ensure maximum availability, consider deploying your own instance or use the GitHub Action.